Fact check: No, noncitizens cannot vote in US elections – DW – 10/31/2024

 Instances of noncitizen voting are extremely rare.
 A 2017 study by the Brennan Center for Justice, a New York-based nonprofit law and public policy institute, found that noncitizen voting is statistically negligible.
 That means there is so little of it, that it has no statistical impact.

-In 2022, Georgia’s Secretary of State, Brad Raffensperger reported just 20 noncitizens were found to be registered among 8.2 million voters in the state.
+In 2022, Georgia Secretary of State Brad Raffensperger reported just 20 noncitizens were found to be registered among 8.2 million voters in the state.
 A Washington Post analysis of the Heritage Foundation's database, which includes voter fraud cases from 2002 to 2023, found only 85 instances involving noncitizen voting allegations over two decades.

 Ongoing misinformation on the US election integrity

-Claims that noncitizens could influence election outcomes are just one of many attempts to erode trust in the US election's results.
+Claims that noncitizens could influence election outcomes are just one of many attempts to erode trust in the results of the US presidential election.

-Recently another video went viral, that appeared to show someone in Bucks County, Pennsylvania, tearing up ballots marked for Donald Trump while leaving others untouched.
+Recently, another video went viral that appeared to show someone in Bucks County, Pennsylvania, tearing up ballots marked for Trum while leaving others untouched.
 The Bucks County Board of Elections and local authorities quickly debunked the video, noting that the envelopes and ballots did not match official materials.
-The FBI, the Director of National Intelligence, and the Cybersecurity and Infrastructure Security Agency all attributed the video's creation to foreign efforts aimed at undermining US election integrity and stoking division.
+The FBI, the director of national intelligence and the Cybersecurity and Infrastructure Security Agency all attributed the video's creation to foreign efforts aimed at undermining US election integrity and stoking division.